iwismer/rusty-timer/README.md

 ## Read Streamer

 This is a chip read forwarding program designed for race timing.
 It allows timers to overcome the connection limits on some chip reader systems.
+This program connects to a single reader, and forwards all the reads to any connected listening programs.
+There is no theoretical limit to the number of connected clients, but it has not been tested with more than 4 at a time.
+This program will also save all the collected reads to a file for backup.

 It has been tested on the Ipico Lite reader.